glotzerlab/signac-docs/docs/source/projects.rst

 .. code-block:: python

-    for a, group in project.groupby('a'):
+    for a, group in project.groupby("a"):
         print(a, list(group))

 Similarly, we can group by values in the job document as well.
 Here, we group all jobs in the project by a job document key *b*:

 .. code-block:: python

-    for b, group in project.groupbydoc('b'):
+    for b, group in project.groupbydoc("b"):
         print(b, list(group))